 The IATA airport code for Milan Airport is MXP.
 This will appear on your ticket.

-The average temperature of Milan in October is 18°C.
+The average temperature of Milan in November is 10°C.

 Airlines that fly to Milan include British Airways, Flybe, bmi, easyJet, Jet2, KLM - and you can book them all at discounted prices with us.